fauna artwork

 WORKER BEES

 A colony may have 20,000 to 100,000 workers.
 The life span of a worker bee depends upon the time of year and amount of work done.
 It is generally accepted that an individual worker has the ability to log 800km and will collect 5ml (or one teaspoon) of honey over her life span.
+Depending on their age, they have many different roles in the hive.

 QUEEN